sergiu-burlacu/sergiu-burlacu/content/publication/BurlacuManiRonzaniSavadori2021Preoccupied parent/index.md

 ---
-title: "The preoccupied parent: How financial concerns affect child investment choices (Journal of Behavioral and Experimental Economics)"
+title: "The preoccupied parent: How financial concerns affect child investment choices.
+Journal of Behavioral and Experimental Economics"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here